 The history of cannabis is fascinating dating back thousand of years.
 It is truly a remarkable plant with its various parts being utilized, valued, and demonized.
 Its fibers have been prized for their strength and durability in the making of hemp ropes since before the Viking times and are a presently used for a number of industrial products.
 The plant is one of the oldest sources of textile fiber, rivaling flax as the main textile fiber until the middle of the 19th century.
 Its seeds were and are consumed by both people and animals, crushed for their oils which are used as a base in a range of cosmetics, from foundation to lipstick to nail polish, as well as were used in religious ceremonies.
 It’s roots have been boiled for medicinal teas, ground into pastes, dried and shredded for ingestion, whiles the buds and resinous exuded leaves were and are chewed, steeped in boiling water, or smoked their psychoactive and medicinal properties.

 Since the late 1960s, there has been an inundation of scientific papers published on marihuana.
 The federal government has a long history of subsidized studies designed to prove the negative effects of marijuana, while blocking inquiry into its potential benefits.
-Yet the government’s steadfast search to demonize the plant has instead yielded remarkable scientific insights.
+Yet the government’s steadfast search to demonize the plant has instead yielded remarkable scientific insights as sighted by hotstar app.

 Research regarding marijuana’s effects resulted in the discovery of a molecular signaling system in the human brain and body known as the endocannabinoid system.
 This system plays a crucial role in regulating a broad range of physiological processes including sleep, hunger, inflammation, stress, blood pressure, body temperature, glucose metabolism, reproductive fertility, circadian rhythms, bone density, intestinal fortitude, mood and more.
 The discovery of the unique chemical compounds produced by the plant called cannabinoids is a field of study that has great potential for medical marijuana uses.
 In fact, Cannabidiol (CBD), a non psychoactive component of the cannabis plant, is generating quite a stir among medical scientists and health professionals.
 This is an exciting time as scientists and doctors discover more benefits from the three sub species of cannabis: sativa, indica, and ruderalis.